ytrms/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Home
 ---
-Hello world!
+Hey!
+Nice to see you.
+Welcome to my corner of the Internet.